dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 If you get stuck around the `ramrod` section (specifically, it boots, hits this error, and reboots again back into this, causing a loop), this hints that your SMC emulator is broken.
 To fix this, you have 2 options:

-* Ensure you're using the latest builds of VitualSMC and Lilu, with the `vsmcgen=1` boot-arg
+* Ensure you're using the latest builds of VirtualSMC and Lilu, with the `vsmcgen=1` boot-arg
 * Switch over to [Rehabman's FakeSMC](https://bitbucket.org/RehabMan/os-x-fakesmc-kozlek/downloads/) (you can use the `MinKernel`/`MaxKernel` trick mentioned above to restrict FakeSMC to Big Sur and up

 And when switching kexts, ensure you don't have both FakeSMC and VirtualSMC enabled in your config.plist, as this will cause a conflict.